Ole Lund Kirkegaard

 Kirkegaard grew up in Skanderborg just south of Aarhus, and many of his stories were inspired by his own childhood experiences there.
 He also illustrated his own books.
-On a cold winter night in Kirkegaard in 1979, after having had too much to drink, he fell in the snow on his way home and could not get up again.
-He froze to death on location, at just 38 years of age.
+On a cold winter night in 1979, after having had too much to drink, he fell in the snow on his way home and could not get up again.
+He froze to death on the spot, at just 38 years of age.
 A street in Skanderborg is named after him (Ole Lund Kirkegaards Stræde).